huggingface/blog/tf-serving-vision.md

     return serving_fn
 ```

-We first derive the [concrete function](https://www.tensorflow.org/guide/function)
+You can first derive the [concrete function](https://www.tensorflow.org/guide/function)
 from the model's forward pass method (`call()`) so the model is nicely compiled
 into a graph.
-After that we apply the following steps in order:
+After that, you can apply the following steps in order:

-- Pass the inputs through the preprocessing operations.
+1. Pass the inputs through the preprocessing operations.

-- Pass the preprocessing inputs through the derived concrete function.
+2. Pass the preprocessing inputs through the derived concrete function.

-- Post-process the outputs and return them in a nicely formatted
+3. Post-process the outputs and return them in a nicely formatted
    dictionary.

-Now we can export our model:
+Now it's time to export the model!

 ```py
 MODEL_DIR = tempfile.gettempdir()